ConnectedHumber/RobotArenaManager/README.md

 ## Technical Stuff

-The code uses Flask, openCV and Tkinter and was devloped using Pycharm.
+The code uses Flask, openCV, numpy and Tkinter and was developed using Pycharm.

-Flask is used for the web streaming bit
+*Flask* is used for the web streaming bit
-openCV for the video image capture, contour analysis and previews tkinter is used for a couple of 'Setup' utilities but not the main code paho mqtt is used to subscribe and publish to an MQTT broker
+*openCV* for the video image capture, contour analysis and previews
+*tkinter* is used for a couple of 'Setup' utilities but not the main code
+*paho mqtt* is used to subscribe and publish robot position data to an MQTT broker
+*numpy* is used for some image processing

 Deveopment was done on a Raspberry Pi4 with 4GB RAM running Buster.
 Mosquitto was installed on the Pi for debugging the published messages.